davidtchiu/davidtchiu.github.io/teaching/cs161/syllabus.md

 ##### Attendance and Participation
 Regular attendance and participation are required.
 Attendance, to be graded out of 10 points, applies towards your final grade.
 I deduct **2 points** for each unexcused absence, **1 point** for being late, and **1 point** for engaging in activities that can disrupt others: scrolling through your phone, texting, playing games on your laptop, etc.

-##### Exams
-There will be two midterms and a final exam.
-They will cover topics discussed in the lectures, readings from the assigned textbook, and assignments.
-The exams are cumulative.
-Study guides are provided and selected problems are reviewed on the lecture preceding the day of the exam.
-You are allowed a page of notes (front and back) on all exams.

-- Make-up: I expect you to be present on the day of exams.
-I do not offer make-up exams unless you can _document_ an extenuating circumstance.
-(These do not count as extenuating circumstances: experiencing a cold, overslept, mental health day, family visiting, traveling, etc.)

-- Final Exam: You must show up on the scheduled day of the final exam.
-These dates are set by the university and cannot be rescheduled.
-Please do not ask for exceptions.

-- Accommodations: It is *your* responsibility to inform me if you will be taking it at SAA well-ahead of time, so that I have time to get the exams over to their office.

-- The following items are prohibited: Phones, headphones, and other mobile devices.

-##### Attendance and Participation
-Regular attendance and participation are required.
-Attendance, to be graded out of 10 points, applies towards your final grade.
-I deduct **2 points** for each unexcused absence, **1 point** for being late, and **1 point** for engaging in activities that can disrupt others: scrolling through your phone, texting, playing games on your laptop, etc.

 ##### Final Letter Grades
 These are the cutoffs when assigning your final letter grades.
 Please note that decimals are ignored (e.g., 89.99% = B+).
 The cutoffs below might come down, but will not be set higher.